ltl10121314/Auto-GTAP/README.md

 ./setup.ps1
 ```

--Create WorkFiles folder
+- Create WorkFiles folder
--Put Raw GTAP Data in subfolder of InputFiles for your aggregation program
+- Put Raw GTAP Data in subfolder of InputFiles for your aggregation program

 ## Example projects